 All participants in the ERASMUS exchange semester programme will be informed of further procedures by email by the International Center in due course.

 All ERASMUS+ mobility scholarship holders are required to fulfill the terms and conditions set out by the partner university.
-These are stated in the ERASMUS Road Map which will be sent to you by email.
+These are stated in the ERASMUS Road Map (see downloads) which will be sent to you by email.
 Please read this carefully and be sure to meet the required submission deadlines for the various documents.

 Failure to meet the requirements can lead to removal from the ERASMUS programme and to repayment of any financial support received.